electron/electron/docs/api/browser-window.md

 #### `win.setAspectRatio(aspectRatio[, extraSize])` _macOS_

-* `aspectRatio` The aspect ratio to maintain for some portion of the content view.
+* `aspectRatio` Float - The aspect ratio to maintain for some portion of the content view.
 * `extraSize` Object (optional) - The extra size not to be included while maintaining the aspect ratio.